Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability

-\paragraph{Asynchronous wait-free runtime verification of linearizability} We are interested in runtime verification of linearizability where the underlaying system \m{A} is an asynchronous concurrent implementation of an object, and the communication interface \m{C} is an \emph{asynchronous wait-free} shared memory concurrent algorithm, where wait-free means that all processes but one can crash.
-Moreover, we focus on the case where the underlaying system \m{A} is a \emph{black-box}, i.e., we do not have access to its specification/pseudocode, and hence the only way to obtain information of the current execution is by analyzing the sequence of invocations and responses each process obtains from it.
+We are interested in runtime verification of linearizability, where the underlying system \m{A} is an asynchronous concurrent\footnote{{Through the paper, we interchangeably use the words `distributed' and `concurrent' to denote situations where several processes communicate each other in order to collectively solve a problem.
+In the context of shared memory algorithms, we always use `concurrent'.}} implementation of an object, and the communication interface and monitoring system are consolidated in an asynchronous wait-free shared memory concurrent algorithm \m{V}. \emph{Wait-free}~\cite{H91} means that the algorithm tolerates any number of crash failures.
+Moreover, we focus on the case where the underlying system \m{A} is a \emph{black-box}, i.e., we do not have access to its specification/pseudocode, hence the only way to obtain information of the current execution is by analyzing the sequence of invocations and responses each process obtains from~it.

 Why is this setting interesting?
-While arguably \m{A} and \m{C} being asynchronous and \m{A} being a black-box, model the challenging scenario described above, where \m{A} and \m{C} are decoupled, \m{C}~being asynchronous and wait-free guarantees that the ``quality of service'' of \m{A} is preserved.
-For example, if \m{A} is non-blocking but \m{C} is blocking (maybe because it lock-based), the system that results of integrating \m{A} and \m{C} (and the corresponding monitoring system) will be blocking, i.e. non fault-tolerant, hence loosing \m{A}'s progress property.
-Similarly, \m{A} might be designed as an asynchronous implementation for sake efficiency, hence if \m{C} is synchronous or semi-synchronous, \m{A}'s timing property is lost.
-Indeed, a target in runtime verification is to design communication interfaces and monitoring systems that are ``as less intrusive as possible''; ideally they should not interfere with the behavior of the underlaying system (e.g.~\cite{BBF15, BF18, DGHLSSW17}).
+While arguably \m{A} and \m{V} being asynchronous and \m{A} being a black-box model the challenging scenario described above, where the system under inspection and the communication interface are decoupled, \m{V}~being asynchronous and wait-free guarantees that {the progress and timing properties of \m{A} are preserved}.
+For example, if \m{A} is non-blocking (e.g., wait-free) but \m{V} is blocking (maybe because it lock-based), the system that results of integrating \m{A} and \m{V} will be blocking, i.e. non fault-tolerant, hence {weakening} \m{A}'s progress property.
+Similarly, \m{A} might be designed as an asynchronous implementation for sake efficiency, hence if \m{V} is synchronous or semi-synchronous, \m{A}'s timing property is {weakened}.
+Indeed, a target in runtime verification is to design communication interfaces and monitoring systems that are ``as less intrusive as possible''; ideally they should not interfere with the behavior of the underlying system (e.g.~\cite{BBF15, BF18, DGHLSSW17, SEF23}).